bgoonz/PythonNotes/README.md

 - Number: Can be an integer (whole number) or a float (decimal number)
 - String: Just text.
 - Boolean: Can be true or false

+**We also have complex data types like dictonaries and objects (which we will go into detail on later)**

+### Variables:
+- A variable is like an address for a value.
+> i.e. `name = 'Bryan'` is a variable that holds the value of 'Bryan'